alumik/nankai.cls/README.md

 # Nankai Document

-A LaTeX template for documents of Nankai University.
+This unofficial package provides a class for creating documents of Nankai University.

+This project is based on [huawei – Template for Huawei documents](https://ctan.org/pkg/huawei).

 The user's guide can be found at [GitHub Releases](https://github.com/alumik/nankai-document/releases).